 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Company's risk management policies are established to identify and analyse the risks faced by the Company to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+The Company's risk management policies are established to identify and analyze the risks faced by the Company to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Company has not changed its risk management since the recent year ended December 31, 2020.
+The Company has exposure to the following risks from its use of financial instruments: